Imago

 While the controversial line judges dispute during Kokkinakis’s match already sparked heavy debate, opening day at the French Open delivered another heated moment on Court Simonne-Mathieu.
 This time, the tension involved French veteran Pierre-Hugues Herbert during his dramatic first-round clash against Lorenzo Sonego.

-The emotional confrontation unfolded during the deciding fifth set with Herbert already under immense pressure.
-Facing a break point while trailing 0-1, the 35-year-old believed Sonego’s shot had clearly landed outside the line.
+The backlash unfolded during the deciding fifth set of the match with Herbert already under immense pressure.
+Facing a break point while trailing 0-1, Herbert believed Sonego’s shot had clearly landed outside the line.

 Convinced the call was wrong, Herbert instantly challenged the decision and immediately turned toward the chair umpire, demanding intervention.